JoshuaOliphant/ResumeRocket/upgrade_spec.md

 ## Current State Analysis

 ### Frontend (Next.js)
-- UI components are mostly built using Shadcn/UI
+- ✅ UI components built using Shadcn/UI
-- Basic pages exist (dashboard, homepage)
+- ✅ Complete pages for all core functionality
-- API utilities are implemented (api-services.ts, api-types.ts, utils.ts)
+- ✅ API utilities implemented and connected to backend
-- Component structure is in place
-- Missing auth implementation and data fetching
+- ✅ Auth implementation with JWT token management
+- ✅ Data fetching with React Query
+- ✅ Navigation and layouts for all authentication states
+- ✅ Job management with search and filtering
+- ✅ Mobile-responsive design

 ### Backend (Flask)
-- Complete Flask backend with all necessary routes
+- ✅ Complete Flask backend with all necessary routes
-- Routes already return JSON for API requests in some places
+- ✅ Standardized API endpoints implemented through a dedicated API blueprint
-- JWT authentication partially implemented
+- ✅ JWT authentication fully implemented with token refresh
-- CORS configuration exists but may need updates
-- Missing standardized API response format
+- ✅ Consistent API response format for all endpoints
+- ✅ CORS configuration for frontend integration

 ## Integration Approach